 Statistics on milk, eggs and meat products are compiled according to Community legislation.
 Milk production covers farm production of milk from cows, sheep, goats and buffaloes.
 A distinction is made between milk collected by dairies and milk production on the farm.
-Milk collection is only a part of the total use of milk production on the farm, the remainder generally includes own consumption, direct sale and cattle feed.
+Milk collection is only a part of the total use of milk production on the farm, the remainder generally includes own consumption, direct sale, processing on the farm and animal feed.

-Meat production is based on the carcass weight of meat fit for human consumption.
-The concept of carcass weight is generally the weight of the slaughtered animal’s cold body, although the precise definition varies according to the animal under consideration.
+Meat production is based here on the activity of slaughterhouses regarding meat fit for human consumption.
+The carcass weight is the weight of the slaughtered animal’s cold body and the precise definition varies according to the animal under consideration.

 Information on agricultural products may be used to analyse developments within agricultural markets in order to help distinguish between cycles and changing production patterns; these statistics can also be used to study how markets respond to policy actions.
 Agricultural product data also provides supply side information, furthering understanding as regards price developments which are of particular interest to agricultural commodity traders and policy analysts.

 In October 2007, the Council adopted legislation to establish a single common market organisation for agricultural products (Regulation 1234/2007).
 This was designed to reduce the volume of legislation in the farming sector, to improve legislative transparency, and to make agricultural policy more easily accessible.
 Between the start of 2008 and the start of 2009, the single common market organisation replaced 21 individual markets for a variety of different products such as fruit and vegetables, cereals, meats, eggs, dairy products, sugar or wine.